 Evaluating and managing xerostomia is also important because low salivary flow limits access to taste chemicals by sensing receptors due to mucosal dryness, which also impacts the sense of taste.
 Salivary diagnostics, including flow rate and composition, may be indicated.7,8

 Unfortunately, there are few therapeutic options for gustatory dysfunction.
 Clonazepam has been proven to help treat phantom tastes and dysgeusia associated with burning mouth syndrome.
-Patients with unpleasant phantom tastes or lowered taste threshold may want to reduce intake of metallic or bitter foods like meat, coffee, or tea.
+Patients with unpleasant phantom tastes or lowered taste thresholds may want to reduce their intake of metallic or bitter foods like meat, coffee, or tea.
 Cooling foods also reduces unpleasant flavors.4,8

 Before you leave, check out the Today’s RDH self-study CE courses.
 All courses are peer-reviewed and non-sponsored to focus solely on high-quality education.
 Click here now.